bihealth/sodar-server/docs_manual/source/sodar_release_notes.rst

 - iRODS delete requests for data objects and collections
 - Diff comparison for sample sheet versions
 - Sample sheet creation from templates using cubi-tk
+- Sample sheet read-only mirroring from another project or site
 - Per-project restriction of column configuration updates